 - Concierge services and specially targeted offers

-The card has an annual fee of $99, but this fee will be offset by the current sign-up bonus promotion that offers 15,000 Scotia Rewards points (worth $150) once you spent $1,000 within the first 3 months.
+The card’s annual fee is now $120 (up from $99), but this fee will be offset by the current sign-up bonus promotion that offers 25,000 Scotia Rewards points (worth $250) once you spent $1,000 within the first 3 months.
+You can earn another 5,000 points when you spend $10,000 in the first year of cardmembership.

 The Scotiabank Gold Amex offers a comprehensive travel insurance package that includes travel emergency medical insurance for up to 25 days if you are under 65 years old and, a rare feature, up to 10 days if you are more than 65 years old.
 It also offers trip cancellation/trip interruption, flight delay, delayed and lost baggage, travel accident, rental car collision loss/damage and hotel/motel burglary insurances.